 First, Savings Builder is the perfect account to use if you’re just getting started building your emergency fund.
-The $100 deposit requirement to earn the Upper Tier rate should motivate you to keep growing any size emergency fund.
+The $100 deposit required to earn the Upper Tier rate should motivate you to keep growing any size emergency fund.

 It helps your emergency fund grow by getting you a higher interest rate and by adding to the account on a regular basis.

 Savings Builder accounts can also be used to help you save for big future goals you know are coming.
 You could use a Savings Builder account to put away money for:

 - College education for your kids

 - A sinking fund for large future expenses like a new car, hot water heater or roof for your home

 CIT Bank’s customer service can be reached in two main ways.
 If you’re not in a rush, you can send CIT Bank a message through your online banking.
 They typically respond in one to two business days.